 - For dining hall take out, through our meal credit program

 With most plans, you can use one meal per meal period, and we have 28 meal periods each week.
-Each restaurant has a different meal credit per meal period, starting at $5.25 for breakfast and $7.00 for all other meal periods.
+Each restaurant has a different meal credit per meal period, starting at $5.25 for breakfast and as much as $7.50 for all other meal periods.
 Meal credit rates are posted at each location.
 Rates are subject to change for the 2015-2016 academic year.

 Your Meals Component is supplemented by Dining Dollars.
 Dining Dollars are funds that can only be spent on food in on-campus dining locations.
 Think of these as “extra food money.”
 You can use them to make purchases in our convenience stores or vending machines; make up the difference if you go over the meal credit rate at restaurants/cafes; buy snacks and drinks; treat your parents, sibling or friend to a meal when they come to visit; or buy meals if you run out of meal-plan meals.

 Once you have selected your Meals Component, you can choose to add 100, 200 or 300 Dining Dollars per semester.

 Dining Dollars are optional for the Commuter and Athletic Meal plans.
 You will be enrolled in the same Dining Dollars selection for the spring semester unless we are notified otherwise.
 Dining Dollars roll over from year to year, and any remaining balance will be refunded when you graduate or withdraw from the university.
 Effective July 1, 2016, Dining Dollars will roll over from semester to semester during the student’s enrollment, but will not be refundable after the semester in which they were purchased ends.

 The Commuter/Apartment Plan is a Dining Dollars-only plan that offers a five percent discount at the register.
 Students living off campus or in Wolf Village, Wolf Ridge, Greek Housing or off campus are eligible.